mac-theobio/GOS_NMF/README.md

-This site provides information about the paper, [Functional biogeography of ocean microbes revealed through non-negative matrix factorization.
+This repo provides information about the paper, [Functional biogeography of ocean microbes revealed through non-negative matrix factorization.
 X Jiang, MGI Langille, RY Neches, M Elliot, SA Levin, JA Eisen, JS Weitz and J Dushoff.
 PLoS One 2012;7(9):e43866](https://www.ncbi.nlm.nih.gov/pubmed/23049741).  _If you make use of these data or code, you must cite us appropriately._

 ## Data